Ewlfq/jpicture/README.md

 Mainly the problem there is that the high-res pictures are loaded anyway and just get scaled down for the low-res viewport.

-To avoid that, might sometimes (or even most of the time) be a pain in the ass, and that is exactly what this jQuery plugin was built for.
+To avoid that, might sometimes (or even most of the time) be a pain in the neck, and that is exactly what this jQuery plugin was built for.

 To break it down to the essence, jPicture loads only the most fitting picture out of the picture-versions for the viewport the page is displayed on.
 This not only takes away the trouble of handling this yourself, but also reduces loading times for lower-res viewports.